Arduino Like IDE for PICs

-Before the Arduino become popular, PICs was the go-to microcontroller device for most electronic hobbyists.
+Before the Arduino became popular, PICs were the go-to microcontroller device for most electronic hobbyists.
 PICs were cheap and the resources (at that time) were plenty.
-But then Arduinos came, which offer a much simpler way to code and so only few now use these microcontrollers.
+But then Arduinos came, which offer a much simpler way to code and so only a few now use these microcontrollers.
 Arduino's strength relies on it being a development platform rather than a single-chip microcontroller.
-Its creators have managed to create a system that makes things work on a simple and less time consuming way.
-I am a PIC fan but most of the time I would opt to use an Arduino because of how easy it is to code, upload and connect stuff.
-With this in mind, I tried looking for Arduino Like IDE for PICs.
+Its creators have managed to create a system that makes things work in a simple and less time-consuming way.
+I am a PIC fan but most of the time I would opt to use an Arduino because of how easy it is to code, upload, and connect stuff.
+With this in mind, I tried looking for an Arduino-like IDE for PICs.
 Here's what I found.

-The 18F4550 Pinguino has 29 digital input/output with 8 shared analog inputs, UART for serial communications,
+The 18F4550 Pinguino has 29 digital inputs/outputs with 8 shared analog inputs, UART for serial communications,

 2 fast PWM output ( 3000 Hz ), and 8 analog inputs.
 However, the board picture above seems to not use all the mentioned pins in an effort to follow the Arduino's form factor.